nlmixr2/nlmixr2plot/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# nlmixr2plot: The core estimation routines for nlmixr2
+# nlmixr2plot: The plotting routines for nlmixr2

 <!-- badges: start -->